-Birchtree Catering is a small, woman-owned company started by Allegra Derengowski and Rasa Stirbys Benefico, two friends that met as waitresses and began their company in 2008.
-Today, Allegra runs the company with her incredible team, focusing on local sourcing, seasonal menus, and scratch cooking in our kitchen in Philadelphia, PA.
+Birchtree Catering is a small, woman-owned company that began in 2008, focusing on local sourcing, seasonal menus, and scratch cooking in Philadelphia, PA.
 Our waste is composted and recycled in our kitchen and at events, and we choose sustainable options whenever feasible.

 We built our brand slowly by using rental kitchens, hosting tastings in our homes, and growing relationships with vendors and farmers.
 Today our commissary kitchen is located inside Globe Dye Works in Frankford, Philadelphia, and we remain a small business with a dedicated staff, limited events per weekend, and a strong commitment to every client.
 Our team was honored to win 2015’s “Best of Philly” for Party Food, the 2019 ImpactPHL Award from the Chamber of Commerce, we are listed in Philadelphia’s Good Food Caterers Guide, and our food quality standards have been recognized by Grid Magazine, the Sustainable Business Network of Philadelphia, The Knot Magazine and Philadelphia Wedding Magazine.

 Continue to scroll to see our favorite vendors we love to work with at events.